 Undergraduate Program Outcomes and Objectives

 ABET describes program objectives as: "broad statements that describe what graduates are expected to attain within a few years after graduation."
 ABET further states that these objectives are "based on the needs of the program's constituencies."
 The Computer Science department developed our program outcomes through a meeting with the Industry-Alumni Committee in April of 2011.
-These 4 objectives apply to both the ABET accredited BS in Computer Science as well as our BS in Computer Information Systems.
+These 4 objectives apply to all concentrations in the BS in Computer Science, including the ABET accredited Software Development concentration.

 Objective 1: Our graduates remain current in their chosen careers through lifelong learning.

 Examples of activities/behaviors that satisfy this objective: Graduate School, Certifications, Seminars, Workshops, Continuing Education Courses, Research Activities.

 Objective 2: Our graduates successfully use and apply new technologies.